Caff1982/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] root nodes
 - [ ] deciders

-`// these nodes decide whether the someone decides to go to beach or not, for example if its rainy people will mostly refrain from going to beach`

 #### Q73.
 You need to quickly label thousands of images to train a model.
 What should you do?

 - [ ] Set up a cluster of machines to label the images